 Broadcast to your Stream

-Click on "Dashboard" inside Radio Mast, and then click the big red Broadcast Live button.
+Click on the "Dashboard" tab inside the Radio Mast interface, and then click the big red Broadcast Live button on the right.
 This will cause Rocket Broadcaster to launch and automatically configure it to broadcast to your stream.

 Congratulations, you're now broadcasting live audio online!

 By default, Rocket Broadcaster captures audio from other applications on your PC, as well as from your PC's microphone.
 You can configure Rocket to capture from a different audio input device by clicking Options > Preferences in the Rocket Broadcaster main window.

 Listen to your Stream and Embed it

 Here is how to find your stream URL so we can listen to your stream.
 Inside Radio Mast, click the "Streams" tab, then click on the name of your stream.

 Scrolling to the bottom of the "Overview" tab, you'll see an embeddable player widget that you can listen to.
 Try clicking play and you'll hear what you're currently broadcasting.